Not too long ago, fat was the Satan incarnate. Just thinking of the word ‘fat’ made people fat.

 This is probably because hardly any nutrient operates in a vacuum.

 When you eat the fish, you eat fatty acids, vitamins, minerals, protein, and whatever else.
 Again, eating fish is another intrinsic characteristic of the Mediterranean/Asian dietary framework.

 - Eat between two to six 4-ounce servings of fatty fish per week—wild salmon, tuna, herring, sardines

 - Other sources of omega-3 fatty acids include chia seeds (also high in fiber), flaxseed (make sure they’re ground so it’s easier for your body to digest and absorb the fatty acids), walnuts (consider walnuts are high in calories/fat), fortified eggs, and some sea vegetables.

 - If you can’t eat fish, supplementing with omega-3 will probably be better than not having any at all.

-Fats are not a dietary villan.
+Fats are not a dietary villain.
 Nor, eating fats won’t make you fat.

 In, fact diet like the keto diet is based on eating a heavy load of fat.
 But without a doubt, not all fats are equal.
-The diet must only include the healthiest, natural fats and omit hydrogenated oils.
+A healthy diet must only include the healthiest, natural fats, and omit hydrogenated oils.